 Our Countries of Operation

-Amara has assets at all stages of the development pipeline and across three countries in West Africa.
+Amara has assets at all stages of the development pipeline and across four countries in West Africa.

-Kalsaka/Sega is a producing mine in Burkina Faso, which is targeting 40,000 ounces of production in 2013.
+is a producing mine in Burkina Faso, which is expected to produce approximately 60,000 ounces of gold in 2014 and produced 42,348 ounces of gold in 2013.
 It generates cash flow, which funds Amara's general and administrative (G&A) costs and underpins the Company's exploration expenditure across West Africa.

 Amara owns three early-stage exploration licences in Liberia: Cestos, Kle Kle and Zwedru.
 Cestos is the most advanced of the three, with encouraging results received from drilling and trenching.

 Parlez-vous Français?
 Amara en Français

 > Find out more